aws-samples/aws-do-kubeflow/Container-Root/kubeflow/examples/distributed-training/pytorch/workshop/README.md

-# Workshop: Distributed Model Training on Kuberenets with Kubeflow on AWS and Amazon SageMaker
+# Workshop: Distributed Model Training on Kubernetes with Kubeflow on AWS and Amazon SageMaker

 ## 1. Introduction